KnowNo/git-in-python/README.md

 ##Future
 Surely, It takes time, It takes patients.

 I don't care that at all.
-I only care the fun in this project and the smart people working together.
+I love the fun in this project and the smart people working together.

-I like all the smart people, especally **doers** who can always **get things done**,  not **talkers**.
+I like smart people all over the world, especally the **doers** who can always **get things done**,  not the **talkers**.

 Let's go.